Find Fast

 Alcohol works on the brain’s cells that regulate activity and excitement.
-The alcohol works a bit like padding, wrapping up those cells and soothing them, so they do not respond to information moving toward them.
+The alcohol works like padding, wrapping up those cells, and soothing them, so they do not respond to information moving toward them.
 As a result, the brain begins to function at a slow, sedate pace, with only a few cells responding to each stimulus provided.
-This muffled, slowed brain can wake up when alcohol is removed, but alcoholics might never allow that mind to fully awaken.
-Alcoholics might drink throughout the day, drinking first thing in the morning, continuing in the afternoon and tossing back nightcaps when bedtime comes.
-Over time, the brain begins to believe that a slow and steady pace is just normal, or even preferable.
+This muffled, slowed brain can wake up when alcohol is removed, but alcoholics might never allow that mind to awaken fully.
+Alcoholics might drink throughout the day—drinking first thing in the morning, continuing in the afternoon, and tossing back nightcaps when bedtime comes.
+Over time, the brain begins believing that a slow and steady pace is just normal or preferable.

-The symptoms of mild alcohol withdrawal are likely familiar to anyone who’s had too much to drink.
+The symptoms of mild alcohol withdrawal are likely familiar to anyone who has ever had too much to drink.
 Symptoms might include the following:

 - Headaches